havenpersona/havenpersona.github.io/index.md

 I'm a first-year PhD student in Computer Science and Engineering at UC San Diego, where I'm incredibly fortunate to work with Professor [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley).

+### CV
+My CV is available on [this webpage](https://havenpersona.github.io/cv)

 ### Email
-You can always email me at khaven@ucsd.edu.
+You’re welcome to contact me at khaven@ucsd.edu.
+However, I respectfully ask that you do not email me for personal advice, such as guidance on career planning, PhD admissions, or general questions like whether research or graduate school is the right path for you.
+I appreciate your understanding.

-### In-person Communication
+### Collaboration
-I also welcome in-person communication for mentoring or collaboration requests.
-You can find me at my office in the CSE building at UCSD during my office hours (unless I’m sick, in a meeting, or attending a conference).

-My tentative **office hours (until March 26, 2025) are from 7:00 AM to 5:00 PM on Tuesdays, Wednesdays, Thursdays, Saturdays, and Sundays**.
-I update my office hours quarterly.
+I always welcome and appreciate opportunities for academic collaboration.
+Please feel free to email me if you have any ideas.

 ### Mentoring
 Since I’ve reached my maximum capacity and am currently mentoring several students, I’m unable to accept additional mentoring requests at this time.
 Thank you for your understanding.

-### Collaboration
+### Personality
-I always welcome and appreciate opportunities for academic collaboration.
-Please feel free to email me if you have any ideas.
+I consider myself responsible and considerate.
+People often describe me as self-disciplined, which I take as a compliment.

 ### Hobby
 When I’m not working, I enjoy cooking and finding healthy recipes.
 I also work out and spend time with friends.

-### Personality
-I consider myself responsible and considerate.
-People often describe me as self-disciplined, which I take as a compliment.

-### CV
-My CV is available on [this webpage](https://havenpersona.github.io/cv)